MicrosoftDocs/VBA-Docs/api/Outlook.SharingItem.InternetCodepage.md

 |Western European (ISO)|iso-8859-1|28591|
 |Western European (Windows)|windows-1252|1252|

-The following table lists the code pages Microsoft recommends that you use for the best compatiblity with older email systems.
+The following table lists the code pages Microsoft recommends that you use for the best compatibility with older email systems.